radext-wg/draft-ietf-radext-deprecate-radius/draft-dekok-radext-deprecate-radius.md

 Section 4.6 of [RFC6421] requires automated key management.
 This requirement is satisfied by using TLS or DTLS key management.

 We can now finalize the work began in [RFC6421].
-We now state that new RADIUS specifications MUST NOT create any new cryptographic primitives to sign individual packets, or to obfscate the contents of any attributes.
+We now state that new RADIUS specifications MUST NOT create any new cryptographic primitives to sign individual packets, or to obfuscate the contents of any attributes.
 All security and privacy MUST instead be provided by a secure transport layer such as TLS.
-Simply using IPSec is not enough, as the use (or not) of IPSec is unknown to the RADIUS application.
+Simply using IPsec is not enough, as the use (or not) of IPsec is unknown to the RADIUS application.
+For example, when the IPsec connection is down, the RADIUS application sees 100% packet loss for no reason which can be determined.
+In constrast, a failed TLS connection may return a "connection refused" error to the application, or any one of many TLS errors indicating which exact part of the TLS conversion failed during negotiation.

 It is NOT RECOMMENDED to define new attributes which use the content obfuscation methods defined for User-Password or Tunnel-Password.
 We would like to forbid such constructs entirely.
 We recognize that RADIUS/UDP will still be in use for many years, and that new standards may require some modicrum of privacy.
 As a result, it is difficult to forbid the use of these constructs.

-hat being said, there has been no need since [RFC2868] in 2000 for new attribute which use these obfuscation methods.
+That being said, there has been no need since [RFC2868] in 2000 for new attribute which use these obfuscation methods.
 We believe therefore that there will be no demand for this kind of new attribute.

 # Migration Path and Recommendations